 MF503 (MF131) • Theories of Marriage and Family Therapy.
 Students review and critique, from theological and theoretical perspectives, major approaches to family therapy.
 Applications of techniques from these approaches are practiced in class.
 Students also examine the place of marriage and family therapy in pastoral care and begin to articulate their own approaches to working with families.
 Recommended prerequisites: MF501 and MF551.
+Enrollment limited to students in M.A.M.F.T. or the Post-Graduate Certificate in M.F.T.
 St. Paul only.
 Four hours.